-On the behalf of my colleagues, I argue firmly that Interculturalism is a priority for the future of Europe and we don't have any alternative approach to cope with the cultural diversity.
-The more Interculturalism rises up fear and distress among the native population (Colombo, 2016), or even among immigrants of different statuses, the more is ineluctable to get more sophisticated interpretative keys, and comprehend causal correlations, explaining all these negative feelings before projecting any initiative or policy for intercultural dialogue.
+On behalf of my colleagues, I argue firmly that Interculturalism is a priority for the future of Europe and we don't have any alternative approach to cope with the cultural and religious diversity.
+The more Interculturalism creates fear and distress among the native population (Colombo, 2016), the more it is ineluctable to get more sophisticated interpretative keys, and comprehend causal correlations, explaining all these negative feelings before projecting any initiative or policy for intercultural dialogue.

 The task of education: Recently in Europe, as well as in Italy, the public opinion has shifted from general (or tacit) agreement or neutrality towards immigrants, as "welcome low-cost labor force", to an explicit refusal of asylum seekers, and the cultural/religious intolerance became stronger especially against Muslim people (Eurobarometer, 2015; Forquet, 2016).
-The new evidence is that close-minded and selfish attitudes are not widespread only among low educated people but even among the more educated and skilled.
-Unceasing changes challenge most of us to adapt rapidly one to another and to recognize the Otherness beyond "cultural suspects" and the need to fight for resources (the two main factors that spring racism and xenophobia).
-Few of us can "dress" Interculturalism as a natural habit; mostly we need to learn it through practical experiences.
+The new evidence is that close-minded and selfish attitudes are now widespread not only among low educated people but even among the more educated and skilled.
+Unceasing changes challenge most of us to adapt rapidly one to another and to recognize the Otherness beyond the "cultural suspects" and the "fight for resources" (the two main factors that spring racism and xenophobia).
+As a matter of fact, few of us can "wear" Interculturalism as a natural habit; mostly we need to learn it through practical experiences.

-Where: Practicing Intercultural Dialogue occurs in many spheres: in neighborhood, public services, workplaces and educational contexts - both formal and non formal, administration, and overall where interaction and interpersonal communication are concerned.
-Education is the means to cultivate it, in three fundamental lines: 1 - contrasting discrimination in any forms and social environments; 2 - making higher threshold of tolerance, where the coexistence between population and minority groups becomes critical; 3 - removing the fear of others.
-If we will produce a positive impact (even little) on at least one of these points, we would have fostered Intercultural dialogue of a step forward.
+Where: Practicing Intercultural Dialogue occurs in many spheres: in neighborhood, public services, workplaces and educational contexts - both formal and non-formal, and overall where interaction and interpersonal communication are concerned.
+Education is the means to cultivate it, in three fundamental lines: 1 - contrasting discrimination in any forms and social environments; 2 - making the threshold of tolerance higher where the coexistence between population and minority groups becomes critical; 3 - removing the fear of others.
+If we will produce a positive impact (even little) on at least one of these points, we would have fostered Intercultural dialogue a step forward.

-How: The growing of an intercultural mindset and behavior comes across the consciousness about what challenges our routine when we are facing a stranger: fear of changes, defense of one's security, "dark" reputation of poverty, illiteracy, war, desolation and crisis (what normally is attributed to immigrants'
+How: The growing of an intercultural mindset and behavior comes across the consciousness about what challenges our routine when we are facing a stranger: fear of changes, defense of one's security, "dark" reputation of poverty, illiteracy, war, desolation and crisis (which are normally attributed to immigrants' background).
+Paradoxically, a sense of foreignness (Nagy & Dobos, 2014) grows within ourselves when we interact with a foreign person: selfishness, lack of solidarity and lack of civility, are not only features of the Other, but also parts of ourselves - more than imagined.
+The real Stranger, as Julia Kristeva (1991), is

-background).
-Paradoxically, a sense of foreignness (Nagy & Dobos, 2014) grows within ourselves when we interact with a foreign person: selfishness, lack of solidarity, lack of civility, are not only features of the Other, but also parts of ourselves - more than imagined.
-The very Stranger, as Julia Kristeva (1991), is Myself.
+Myself.
 Then, acquiring correct attitudes for Intercultural communication means to reflect about oneself's culture, habit and judgements.
 There is no intercultural competency without cultural competency.

-During this Module we cannot set up all this work, because it is a cycle of academic lectures, but we can only evoke and suggest the complexity of "becoming intercultural" developing a set of skills (ideals) knowledge, attitudes, and behavior).
-In this classroom we have a group of participants, who attend the Master in Intercultural Competences, and can witness how hard and how long is the way to Interculturalism: the best representation of this complexity is that by Edward Hall (1976), the cultural iceberg and that by Griswold (1994), the culture's system as a diamond.
+During this Module we cannot set up all this work, because it consists of academic lectures, but we can start by evoking and suggesting the complexity of "becoming intercultural": it requires developing a set of knowledge (ideals), attitudes, and behavior.
+In this classroom we have a group of participants, who attend the Master in Intercultural Competences, and can witness how hard and how long the way is to Interculturalism: the best representation of this complexity is that by Edward Hall (1976), the cultural iceberg.